 - Once a student arrives on campus, he or she will be permitted to leave only if an authorized parent or designated person (listed on the registration form) comes to the office to check him/her out.
 Please do not feel offended when we ask for identification.
 The safety of your child is our top priority.
 If you have custody and you do not want the other parent to pick up your child, we must have a copy of a court order on file that instructs us not to let the other parent have access to your child; otherwise, a parent, having custody or not, can pick up his/her child.
-Please help us in this matter; we will do what we can to protect your child, but we will not get in the middle of family disputes.
 If you need to pick up your child during the day, please park in a parking space, come into the office and sign out your child.
 Absolutely no one is allowed to go directly to the classrooms without clearance from the office.

 - All students who have perfect attendance will receive an award certificate at the end of the year.
 For perfect attendance check-in time will be 11:29 a.m. and check-out time will be 11:01 a.m.

 Instructional material fees are set by the Board of Education and will remain $30.00 for this year.
 Please make check payable to Waterville Community School.
 This is due during the first two weeks of school.